jump-dev/JuMP.jl/docs/src/variables.md

 ## Deleting variables

-Finally, JuMP supports the deletion of optimization variables.
+JuMP supports the deletion of optimization variables.
 To delete variables, we can use the `JuMP.delete` method.
 We can also check whether `x` is a valid JuMP variable in `model` using the `JuMP.is_valid` method:
 ```jldoctest variables_delete
 julia> @variable(model, x)
 x